 This directory lists containerized open-source services that can simply be included in your Docker Compose file, and pre-built, containerized mocks.

-If you’d like something added to this directory please reach out on Discord.
+If you’d like something added to this directory please let us know at support@antithesis.com.

 Antithesis has been extensively tested with both Localstack and MinIO.
 As of June 2025, we recommend using MinIO in place of S3 when you test in Antithesis, and mocking all other AWS services with Localstack, mostly because the free version of Localstack does not persist data to disk, which many customers require.
 We provide sample docker-compose.yaml blocks for both of these below.